sbaron/llm-md-scraper/README.md

 # LLM Markdown Scraper Service

 A web scraping service built with Playwright and Fastify that converts web pages to clean markdown format using Mozilla's Readability library.
+This tool is designed to produce content from web pages optimized for use by Large Language Models (LLMs) and AI applications.

 ## Features